oktadev/okta-blog/_source/_posts/2021-08-09-aws-toolkit-for-visual-studio.md

 ## Create Your Okta Production Application

 Open your CLI again and go through the `okta apps create` wizard.
-However this time, instead of using the `localhost` domain provided by Visual Studio, replace the domain in your *Redirect URI* and *Post Logout RedirectURI* with the domain that AWS published your application to.
-After a moment the CLI will again write your details to `.okta.env` and you can replace your `appsettings.Production.json` values with these new ones.
+However this time, instead of using the `localhost` domain provided by Visual Studio, replace the domain in your *Redirect URI* and *Post Logout RedirectURI* with the domain at which AWS published your application.
+After a moment, the CLI will again write your details to `.okta.env` and you can replace your `appsettings.Production.json` values with these new ones.
 Again, only use the domain of your *Issuer* in the domain field of your appsettings file.

 You will need to publish your application to AWS one last time to ensure that the updated `appsettings.Production.json` reaches the server.
 Once that is complete you should be able to log in to your application again.

-## Conclusions
+## Conclusion

 The AWS Toolkit is a powerful tool that helps you integrate with AWS Cloud services easily from Visual Studio.
 This article is a brief introduction to the capabilities of the tool.
 If you use AWS for development, I recommend exploring all the features of the AWS Toolkit for Visual Studio.